rstraub/rstraub.github.io/_posts/2022-07-24-books-software-craftsman-mindset.md

 **Who Is It For?**

 In my opinion, this book is mandatory for any Software Craftsman.
-It will teach you ways to focus your coding efforts on maintainability and optimizing comprehension, which is a crucial skill.
+It will teach you ways to focus your coding efforts on maintainability and optimizing for comprehension, which is a crucial skill.

 **Key Takeaways**

 What makes code "clean"?
 Is it the elegance of its algorithm?
 Is it performance?
 Clean Code teaches this crucial heuristic: **clean code is easy to comprehend** for its readers.
-It also answers the all-important question: why should we write clean code?
+It also answers the all-important question: *why should we write clean code*?

 Clean Code offers guidance on how to get from good to exceptional code, and it does so with lots of helpful examples.
 It begins with the tiniest details, such as variable names, progressing to how to put it together in an entire system.